trelium/crypto_fluctuations/README.md

 ```

 ### MQTT broker
-A functioning MQTT broker must be setup to use most of the services.
+A functioning MQTT broker must be setup on your system to use most of the services.
 An environment variable called 'BROKER_ADDRESS' should be present with the IP of the broker.
 for example: `BROKER_ADDRESS="localhost"`